matthewberger/matthewberger.github.io/teaching/vaml/spring2019/resources/index.md

 * [matplotlib](https://matplotlib.org/) For python, this is a standard plotting library, but you can do a fair amount with it.
 * [ggplot2](https://ggplot2.tidyverse.org/) For R, this library is more geared towards data visualization than matplotlib, as the `gg` is in reference to Leland Wilkinson's [Grammar of Graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=as_li_ss_tl?ie=UTF8&qid=1477928463&sr=8-1&keywords=the+grammar+of+graphics&linkCode=sl1&tag=ggplot2-20&linkId=f0130e557161b83fbe97ba0e9175c431).
-* [vega-lite](https://vega.github.io/vega-lite/) A so-called Grammar of Interactive Graphics, this is a tool that allows you to easily declare how to map your data to marks and channels.
+* [Vega-Lite](https://vega.github.io/vega-lite/) A so-called Grammar of Interactive Graphics, this is a tool that allows you to easily declare how to map your data to marks and channels.
 Support for multiple views, as well as a means of declaring interactions.
+* [Altair](https://altair-viz.github.io/) Python library built on Vega-Lite.
 * [Data Illustrator](http://data-illustrator.com/) Like Adobe Illustrator, but for the creation of data visualizations.
 Intended to have visualization authoring be akin to creating graphics through design tools, and does not require any programming.
 * [Charticulator](https://charticulator.com/) Akin to Data Illustrator, but has a larger emphasis on the creation of complex layouts.